 Before the retreat, I was a little bit nervous.
 I didn’t know what to expect.
 Lauren and Kerry created such a warm and caring environment.
 Over the course of the day, I felt more connected to myself than I have for a very long time.
 I would recommend this retreat for all women wanting to explore themselves, connect with themselves, and give themselves LOVE. – Avery Eramchuk

 What a safe a gentle way to approach your inner writer.
 Thoughtful, creative space provided.
 Kerry and Lauren are wonderful. – Kelly

 Wild Writing in the Boreal is an annual November writing retreat for beginning and experienced writers, which I co-run with writer Donna Besel.
-It brings together women from Northwestern Ontario, Southern Manitoba, and beyond for a warm and easy-going weekend of writing, sharing stories, and connecting in the gorgeous environment of Falcon Trails Resort in Manitoba’s Whiteshell Provincial Park.
+It brings together women for a warm and easy-going weekend of writing, sharing stories, and connecting in the gorgeous environment of Falcon Trails Resort in Manitoba’s Whiteshell Provincial Park.